CyndieKamau/Bash-Assignment/Assignment 2.md

-##### 14. nce this is done, how do you count the species names with their order of multiplicity (i.e. how many sequences belong to Mus musculus, how many to Homo sapiens, etc)?
+##### 14. Once this is done, how do you count the species names with their order of multiplicity (i.e. how many sequences belong to Mus musculus, how many to Homo sapiens, etc)?

 ```
 cut -d ' ' -f 2-4 identifiers.txt | cut -d : -f 2 | sed 's/^ *//g' | cut -d ' ' -f 1,2 | sort |uniq -c | sort -n